-Advisory 20 Students must enroll in and pass advisory every semester, every year.
+US Government and Economics 10 1 semester each of US Government & Economics.
+US Government and Economics are CA State requirements and do not need to be UC A-G approved courses.
+Ethnic Studies 5 1 semester of Ethnic Studies, (a course based on the model curriculum developed pursuant to Section 51226.7; an existing ethnic studies course; an ethnic studies course taught as part of a course that has been approved as meeting the A-G requirements).
+(Note: This requirement is effective for the graduating class of 2026) Advisory 20 Students must enroll in and pass advisory every semester, every year.
 Schools will vary in offering half or full courses; credits taken beyond the required credits will count for electives.
 Advisory credit can be earned for such courses as College Success Seminar and Senior Mentorship and Leadership taught by an Aspire teacher.
-Total 210 All students must earn a D- or better for credit.
-Credit is earned for grades of D- or higher only.
+Total minimum 210 All students must earn a C-or better for credit.
+Credit is earned for grades of C-or higher only with the exception of any Ds received during the window of time that Aspire offered credit for Ds (SY 19-20 to 22-23).
 Courses that offer credit in multiple areas (i.e., tech and UC elective) do not count more than once toward the 210 credit requirement.

 Students must be enrolled in a minimum of 240 instructional minutes per school day [Education Code §§ 46144, 46146].
-11/12th graders concurrently enrolled in a UC/CSU/CC have a lower daily minute requirement of 180 minutes per day [Education Code § 46146].
+11/12th graders concurrently enrolled in a UC/CSU/CC have a daily minute requirement of 180 minutes per day [Education Code § 46146].

-The a-g requirements are the minimum requirements for admission into the California State University ("CSU") or University of California ("UC") system.
+The requirements are the minimum requirements for admission into the California State University ("CSU") or University of California ("UC") system.